| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 may happen to be in the classpath used for running tests.

-interface.
+Delegate interface.
 The corresponding delegate method must be named "$init".

-block) of
+Verifications block) of

-invocations that should not have happened through a regular call to repeats(0)
+invocations that should not have happened through a regular call to repeats(0).

-Previously, this was achieved through a call to neverHappens()
+Previously, this was achieved through a call to neverHappens() that should be

-made before the verified invocation (the repeats
+made before the verified invocation (the repeats methods are always to

 be called after the corresponding invocations).